-45. Post-Production Operations and Added Value.
+45. Post-Production Operations and Added Value

-- (a) Revenue from post-production operations including those that add value to the commodity must be adjusted out of farm revenue and expenses, to determine the allowable revenue and allowable expenses. - (b) Market readiness operations are not required to be removed from allowable revenue and allowable expenses. - (c) Post-production operation adjustments to remove the value and costs of inputs and activities that are post- production costs and value will occur: - (1) For the allowable revenue and allowable expenses, on the Allowable Revenue Worksheet and the Allowable Expense Worksheet
+- (a) Revenue from post-production operations including those that add value to the commodity must be adjusted out of farm revenue to determine the allowable revenue. - (b) Market readiness operations are not required to be removed from allowable revenue - (c) Post-production operation adjustments to remove the value and costs of inputs and activities that are post- production costs and value will occur:

-- for each year for the Whole-Farm History Report; - (2) To the expected values used in the Farm Operation Reports (with adjustments noted on the report); - (3) For the allowable revenue and expenses on the Allowable Revenue Worksheet and the Allowable Expense Worksheet; for the policy year to determine any indemnity due; - (d) If market readiness expenses are not removed from allowable revenue they will also not be removed from allowable expenses.
+- For the allowable revenue, on the Allowable Revenue Worksheet for each year for the Whole-Farm History Report; - (2) To the expected values used in the Farm Operation Reports (with adjustments noted on the report); - (3) For the allowable revenue on the Allowable Revenue Worksheet for the policy year to determine any indemnity due;